darioseidl/pastry-push-sum/README.md

 the following command will run several simulations and plot the results:

 	ant all-plots

+The simulation results and the plots will be saved to the plot folder.

 If you have Gnuplot installed, but the binary is not in your path, you can specify the location in the gnuplot_bin ant property.
 For example